ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 Measures of effect
 ++++++++++++++++++

 Measures of effect are used to compare the frequency of outcome between specified populations.
 When one population group is exposed to a risk factor and the other is not, measures of effect can be used to study associations between frequency of disease and the risk factor.
-They reflect the increase in frequency of disease in one population in comparison with another.
+They reflect the increase or decrease in frequency of disease in one population in comparison with another.
 Frequency measures (e.g. risks, rates) can be compared by estimating their *ratios* or *differences*.

 Ratio measures
 ^^^^^^^^^^^^^^